Food Activities on the Coral Coast

 2. Experience a Lovo Feast

 “Lovo” is a traditional method of cooking in Fiji where meat and vegetables are slow-cooked in an underground oven.
 The result is a delectable meal of melt-in-your-mouth textures and smokey flavours!
 While traditionally, lovo are saved for special occasions, resorts put on “lovo nights” at least once a week for guests to try.
-Find lovo nights at Outrigger, Fiji Hideaway, Robinson Crusoe Island, Mango Bay Resort and many more!
+Find lovo nights at Outrigger, Fiji Hideaway, Likuri Island, Mango Bay Resort and many more!

 3. Have Lunch in a Fijian Village

 Ok, so jet boat tours are not the obvious foodie go-to.
 However, the Sigatoka River Safari combines a scenic thrill ride down the Sigatoka River with traditional Fijian food (thankfully, not at the same time).
 The jet boat tour departing from Sigatoka takes you through the fertile lands of the Sigatoka valley to a Fijian village where you’ll sit down with the chief for a kava ceremony (see below) and enjoy a Fijian lunch.
+Find out more about Sigatoka River Safari on Viator and Tripadvisor.

 4. Take Part in the Kava Ceremony